AkifumiSato/vercel-meetup-slide/slides.md

 ---
 layout: sub-section
-breadcrumb: Next.js and browser-back
+breadcrumb: Next.js and browser back
 ---

-# Restoration of state
+# Restoration of UI state

-Unfortunately, there is no way yet to save the history state using the public API.
+Unfortunately, we cannot sync our UI state with `next/router` changed using public API.

-- Next.js completely replaces `history.state`.
+- Next.js encapsulates `history.state`.
-- Next.js router does not publish keys.
+- In `next/router`, the history key is included in `history.state` but it is not opened.
   - A hitstory key for Next.js's internals exists in `history.state`.
     - Depends on internal implementation, but history state can be realized by referring to this.

 ---
 layout: sub-section
-breadcrumb: Next.js and browser-back
+breadcrumb: Next.js and browser back
 ---

-# Restoration of state
+# Restoration of UI state

-We have created a new library, [recoil-sync-next](https://github.com/recruit-tech/recoil-sync-next)!(and I helped a little with that.)
+We have created a new library, [recoil-sync-next](https://github.com/recruit-tech/recoil-sync-next)!(and I helped a little with that.)<br>This lib could be better to improve the browser back experience.

 ```tsx{|4-7}
 export const counter = atom<number>({